richardelchaar/advertis-platform/README.md

 Advertis is currently a proof-of-concept, but the architecture is designed for scale and future expansion.
 Potential next steps include:

-  * **[ ] Real-time Ad Bidding:** Develop a system for advertisers to bid on placement opportunities in real-time.
+  * **Real-time Ad Bidding:** Develop a system for advertisers to bid on placement opportunities in real-time.
-  * **[ ] Advanced Analytics Dashboard:** Create a dashboard for developers to track monetization performance, placement frequency, and user engagement metrics.
+  * **Advanced Analytics Dashboard:** Create a dashboard for developers to track monetization performance, placement frequency, and user engagement metrics.
-  * **[ ] Multi-Modal Placements:** Expand beyond text to suggest image or audio placements where appropriate.
+  * **Multi-Modal Placements:** Expand beyond text to suggest image or video placements where appropriate.
-  * **[ ] More Verticals:** Build out and test specialized agents for new verticals like Travel, Education, and eCommerce.
+  * **More Verticals:** Build out and test specialized agents for new verticals like Cooking, Education, and eCommerce.
-  * **[ ] A/B Testing Framework:** Allow developers to test different placement strategies and measure their impact on revenue and user retention.